dsmilkov/dsmilkov.github.io/_posts/2013-10-21-analyze-your-email-metadata.markdown

     people = [(person, getLowerBound(pvtCounter[person],counter[person])) for person in pvtCounter if person in collaborators]

-To print the top 10 private collaborators, we can run: <code>print getPrivateContacts(emails, collaborators)[:10]</code>.
+To print the top 10 private collaborators, we can run <code>print getPrivateContacts(emails, collaborators)[:10]</code>.

-Similarly, we can get the people with whom we have to most symmetric conversation, i.e. we want to have a high likelihood of getting an email back for every email we sent, and vice versa.
+Similarly, we can get the people with whom we have the most symmetric relationship, i.e. we want to have a high likelihood of getting an email back for every email we sent, and vice versa.
 To estimate this probability, we first need to identify the direction of the relationship, i.e. if we are sending more to person A than receiving, then it's an outgoing direction, and we want to estimate the probability of receiving an email for every email we send, i.e. # rcv / #sent.
 Conversely, if we are receiving more emails than sending, then it's an incoming direction, and we estimate the probability of sending back an email to person A, for every email we receive from him/her, i.e. #sent / #rcv.
-We will still use the Wilson score interval to account for the uncertainty:
+We will again use the Wilson score interval to account for the uncertainty:

 {% highlight python %}
 def getSymmetricContacts(emails, collaborators):